 Other memorable sights not pictured include: A studded leather jacket worn by Rob Halford of Judas Priest; a guitar smashed onstage by Mike McCready of Pearl Jam; KISS action figures; a local talent trophy won by U2 in 1978; and personal artifacts from some of the pioneers of rock and roll, like Jerry Lee Lewis, Bill Haley, Chuck Berry, Ray Charles, and Carl Perkins.

 I could go on and on, but you’re better off just visiting and seeing everything for yourself.
 The Grammy Museum in L.A. was fun, and visiting Freddie Mercury’s birth house was cool, but this was so much better.
-Visit and take your own Rock & Roll Hall of Fame photos.
+Visit and take your own photos and see all of the Rock & Roll Hall of Fame exhibits.